abudayah/contributors-timer/README.md

-Node apps time logger; it's helpful to count the time you spend in nodejs project.
+Node apps time logger; it's helpful to count the time you spend in Nodejs project.

 ### How this is works ?
 - Getting user information form .git/config file.
 - Getting current appointed branch from.
-- creates a JSON file in your repo folder "timerlog.json"
+- Creates a JSON file in your repo folder "timerlog.json"
 - Saving duration time each 5 seconds.

 ### Install